A massage ball, or any ball for that matter, can be used to loosen tight muscles, release trigger points and relieve tension in the body.

 If used properly, a massage ball can also save you hefty professional massage fees and at the same time leave your body feeling revitalised for a low price.

 Using a massage ball before and after a workout not only helps prevent post-workout muscle soreness, but it can also help improve your athletic performance.

-In this post, we’ll review we’ll help you choose the best massage ball for you, and take a look at the best options that are currently available.
+In this post, we’ll review we’ll help you choose the best massage ball for you, and take a look at the best massage ball options that are currently available from the following:

 But first, let’s have a look at why you should use a massage ball and what features you should be looking for when choosing the right massage ball for your needs.

 A massage ball is a must-have tool for anyone who wants to massage hard-to-reach areas of the body, such as the lower back, upper back, shoulders, hamstrings and neck.

 This type of massage tool is also essential for performing myofascial release, a type of manual therapy intended to release deep muscle knots to relieve pain and restore range of movement to the affected areas of the body.

 While a tennis ball can be used for this purpose, a massage ball is specifically designed to break up constricted soft tissues and target trigger points – small knots of tension within the fascia.

 Numerous studies have confirmed the effectiveness of massage balls in decreasing muscle tightness, increasing range of motion, and enhancing muscle performance.

 According to one study, using a massage ball may also help prevent post-workout muscle fatigue and pain.